22 Brilliant Lead Magnets to Grow Your Email List Right Now

 So what can you do about it?

 Check out these 22 brilliant lead magnets.
-Not only will you get proven ideas from 22 different businesses across multiple industries, you’ll also be inspired by how fun and simple lead magnets can be.
+Not only will you get proven ideas from 22 different businesses across multiple industries, you’ll also be inspired by how fun and simple creating your own lead magnet can be.

 Let’s dive in.

-Minimalist Baker gives their subscribers a free Detox Guide for joining their email list.
+Minimalist Baker gives their subscribers a free e-book with their fan favorite recipes for joining their email list.

 Skinnytaste: exclusive content and recipes